KrisAirdancer/Golden_Ramen_Bowl/README.md

     - *Might be able to automate the "posts by..." pages.
         - Activity type uses tags to list them out: `if tag === hiking, add <h2>Hiking</h2> and list posts with that tag`
         - Same thing for year, but using the year tags.

+**Stage Third to Last** - Cleare TODOs

+- Go through the entire project and handle any TODOs that are left.

 **Stage Second to Last** - Archive learning material